1-800-991-0783 (North America) | +44 (0) 204 525 8884 (UK)

 Assign emergency managers

 The most essential roles you must assign are your emergency managers.
 These individuals are responsible for ensuring all procedures in your EAP are carried out in a given area.
 Emergency managers will report to a senior coordinator during an emergency.
-This coordinator is usually a security or health and safety professional in your organization.
+This coordinator is usually your organization's security or health and safety professional.

 Some choose to assign emergency managers team-by-team, others floor-by-floor.
 How you assign them will depend on the size and layout of your facility.

-Emergency managers will carry out shutdown procedures on critical infrastructure and sweep floors to ensure everyone has evacuated.
-Then at muster points, they will take roll calls to ensure that everyone is safe and accounted for, provide first aid, and sometimes coordinate with first responders when they show up on site.
+Emergency managers will perform shutdown procedures on critical infrastructure and sweep floors to ensure everyone has evacuated.
+Then, at muster points, they will take roll calls to ensure that everyone is safe and accounted for, provide first aid, and sometimes coordinate with first responders when they show up on site.

 Set evacuation routes and muster points